 The most recent Samsung washing machine innovation is the AddWash feature, which is simply a hatch in the door to add in extra items midway through the wash.

 Some models use Samsung’s Ecobubble technology, which mixes detergent with water before entering the drum, then uses air to froth the mixture.
-It claims that by using this method, detergent can penetrate the fabrics in your laundry quicker than normal.
+It claims that by using this method, detergent can penetrate the fabrics in your laundry more quickly than normal.
 Ecobubble machines are also billed as being able to wash as effectively in cool water as in warm, saving you energy.